telerik/winforms-docs/controls/richtexteditor/features/spellcheck.md

 If you want to have a temporary custom dictionary, that will only be available for a single application session, you can use the __RadNonPersistentCustomDictionary__ object.

-If you want to have a temporary custom dictionary, that will only be available for a single application session, you can use the __RadNonPersistentCustomDictionary__ object.

 ## Adding a Word

 To add a word to a dictionary you can either use the __AddWord__ method of the __DocumentSpellChecker__ or of the dictionary itself.
 Using the first one you can add a word to multiple dictionaries associated to the same culture.
 This is done by passing the desired culture as parameter to the method.